Johongirr/600-days-of-code/log1.md

      display: block;
   }
 ```
-2. So second solution is to use clear property that directly comes under floated element(s).
-And you can declare these declartion on that element
+2. So second solution is to use clear property on the element that directly comes under floated element(s).
+So setting clear  property to both  on that element means that it should treat floated element that is above of it as if it's in normal flow thus it can't wrap around that floated element
 ```CSS
   p {
     clear: both;